 A criminal defense lawyer who prioritizes justice will explore every available legal option when vigorously defending a client.

 Tom Petersen and his legal team with Petersen Criminal Law offer free consultations to anyone facing criminal charges in Omaha.
-Talk with Tom as soon as possible to get the best advice possible about your Nebraska criminal charges.
+Contact Tom as soon as possible to get the best advice possible about your Nebraska criminal charges.

 Many factors figure into determining how much lawyers cost for criminal defense.
 The complexity of a case, the seriousness of the charges, and the likelihood of a trial are some of the factors that determine criminal defense attorney fees.

 How much criminal defense attorneys cost depends on how many court appearances the case requires.
 Also, litigating motions to dismiss and suppress will affect how much a criminal defense attorney costs.
 Going to trial will also affect the cost.

 How Much Does a Criminal Lawyer Cost for a Misdemeanor or Felony?